-Installing ASUS PC Probe
+Installing ASUS PC Probe (with onboard hardware monitor)

 Insert the Support CD that came with your motherboard into your CD-ROM drive or double-click the CD drive icon in My Computer to bring up the autorun screen.

 NOTE: ASUS PC Probe will not run if Intel's LDCM utility is installed.
 To uninstall Intel's LDCM utility, see section on Uninstalling Programs.